energysistem/manuals/42510-Energy-TDT-SD3/en/02-mantenimiento.md

 ## Care and maintenance

-*	Do not expose your Energy Phone to impacts, dust, direct sunlight, humidity or high temperatures.
+*	Do not expose your Energy SD3 to impacts, dust, direct sunlight, humidity or high temperatures.
 *	Do not use corrosive nor abrasive cleaning products.
 *	Keep the device clean and dust free using a soft, dry cloth.
 Always disconnect the device from the power supply before cleaning.
 *	The slots and openings of your TDT SD3 are made for ventilation.
 Do not cover or block them.